eskombro/dr_quine/README.md

 For this project, you will have to recode three different programs, each with different properties.
 Each programs will have to be coded in C and in Assembly, and respectivly in a folder named C and ASM, each folders containing its own Makefile with the usual rules.

+The only Bonus accepted during p2p is to have redone this project entirely in the language of your choice.